|

 Nameless and lovely, more lovely because she was nameless,

-As they learned that the world, the dazzling shelves of the air,
+As they learned that the world, the dazzling shelves of

 The wilderness itself